Ceiling drip on humid afternoons: gap in the drain pipe

 - Key check

-- Traced the drain run behind the ceiling panel joint by joint to locate the leak source.
+- Traced the drain run behind the ceiling panel joint by joint and found a hairline gap at a joint that never fully bonded during installation.
 Did not rely on replacing the visible drain section alone

 - Result

 - The intermittent drip stopped.
 The unit has since run through several humid days with no return, and no ceiling work beyond the one access panel.
-The result was a single joint repaired, not the full drain replacement they had been told to expect.
+The result was a single joint repaired, with the rest of the drain run left intact.

 What we were told

 Drips appeared near the unit, but only on humid days.
-A contractor had replaced part of the drain pipe a few weeks earlier, yet the drip returned.
-The latest advice was that the whole drain run might need replacing.
+Part of the drain pipe had been replaced a few weeks earlier, yet the drip returned.
+Humid afternoons still brought water down onto the tile, exactly as before.

 What we checked

 When a drip returns after a partial drain replacement, the source is almost always elsewhere on the run, upstream of the part already fixed.
-We traced the full path from the unit outward, including the concealed section behind the ceiling panel that the earlier repair never opened.
+We traced the full path from the unit outward, including the concealed section behind the ceiling panel, which had stayed shut through the earlier work.
 Dripping only on humid days was the clue: the gap was small enough that normal drainage passed it, but heavy humid-day flow did not.

 The replaced drain section was intact and sealed.
 The earlier work was done correctly; the fault was simply not there.